alorum/seoslides/readme.txt

 = DEV =

 * New: Allow bulk creation of slides from existing (or uploaded) images in the media gallery.
+* New: Add a button to allow easy embedding of presentations directly from the presentation editor.

 = 1.5.2 =